November 6, 2025

 Ask teachers, professors, mentors, or coaches who know you well.
 Give them enough time and provide a clear idea of what the scholarship values.

-You can make the process easier by sharing Loio’s Letter of Recommendation Template – it helps recommenders structure their letter clearly and professionally, ensuring your strengths are highlighted in the best possible way.
+You can make the process easier by sharing Loio’s scholarship reference letter – it helps recommenders structure their letter clearly and professionally, ensuring your strengths are highlighted in the best possible way.

 Request your letters early in the semester when teachers are less busy, and remind them politely before deadlines.